 A day of remembrance will follow this public holiday, which will take place over St Patrick’s weekend.
 St Patrick’s Day is on March 17 and workers in Ireland will have a four-day weekend this year.

-March 2022 will roughly mark the second year the country in fighting against the Covid-19.
-Leo Varadkar the minister for Enterprise, Trade and Employment, justified the decision to have a public holiday now while the pandemic is not over because “so many have already given so much“.
+March 2022 will roughly mark the second year the country in fighting the COVID-19.
+Leo Varadkar the minister for Enterprise, Trade and Employment, justified the decision to have a public holiday now while the pandemic is not over because “so many have already given so much.“

 From 2023, Ireland will still have a new public holiday but on February 1, the first public holiday named after a woman in the country.
 St Brigid’s Day celebrates a female Irish saint patron who is associated with fertility, protection and healing.